microsoft/nnfusion/artifacts/figure12/README_FIGURE12.md

-# Experiment #3: Comparison of GPU utilization

-Rammer's scheduling enables rTasks from different operators to execute alongside each other to achieve better GPU utilization.
-This experiment is used to evaluate the utilization improvement by Rammer through comparing it with both TF and RammerBase.
+# Experiment #2: Performance with different batch sizes

+This experiment is used to show the performance comparison on two representative CNN and RNN models, i.e., ResNeXt and LSTM-TC, with batch sizes of 4 and 16, and to reproduce the results in Figure 12 of our origianl paper.

 ## Requirements